The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Host galaxy physical properties

 Given the unique combination of accurate spectroscopic redshifts and excellent photometric data available from space-based and ground-based telescopes ranging from ultraviolet (UV) to mid-infrared (MIR) wavelengths in the CDFS field, we can derive reliable physical property measurements for all the VANDELS galaxies selected in this study.
 We use the PSF-homogenised photometric catalogues created by the VANDELS team and presented in \citet{mcl18} to obtain best-fit spectral energy distribution (SEDs) and derive properties such as stellar masses ($M_\star$), dust attenuation ($A_V$), star-formation rates (SFRs), and rest-frame absolute UV magnitudes ($M_{\textrm{UV}}$) for the 301 star-forming galaxies in our final sample using \textsc{Bagpipes} \citep{car18}.

 The SED fits were performed using $Z=0.2$\,$Z_\odot$ metallicity versions of the updated \citet{bc03} models \citep[see][]{che16} using the MILES spectral library \citep{fal11}, with a \citet{kro01} initial mass function (IMF).
+Among the metallicities available in the BC03 models, $0.2\,Z_\odot$ is the most appropriate value for the redshift range studied in this work \citep[e.g.][]{cul19}.
 The redshifts for the SED fitting were fixed to the VANDELS spectroscopic redshifts \citep[see][]{pen18}.
 The derived star-formation rates are corrected taking into account dust attenuation, $A_V$, adopting the \citet{cal00} dust attenuation law.
 The rest-frame magnitudes were calculated using a 200\,\AA\ wide top-hat filter centred at 1500\,\AA.
 For full details of the SED fitting techniques, model assumptions, and derived physical parameters we refer the readers to \citet{mcl18}.
 The knowledge of spectroscopic redshifts has been shown to provide considerably more reliable measurements of galaxies properties such as stellar masses and star-formation rates, compared to some earlier samples based upon photometric redshifts \citep[see][for example]{bun05}.